lrgresearch/2022/index.md

 ### October 2022

-* A new artice **"[Effect of Sulfur Concentration on Structural, Optical and Electrical Properties of Cu2CoSnS4 Absorber Film for Photovoltaic devices](https://doi.org/10.1016/j.physb.2022.414424)"** is published in Physica B.
+* A new article "[Effect of Sulfur Concentration on Structural, Optical and Electrical Properties of Cu2CoSnS4 Absorber Film for Photovoltaic devices](https://doi.org/10.1016/j.physb.2022.414424)" is published in Physica B.
 * Volkan Uncu is joined to our group.
 Welcome Volkan.

 ### August 2022

 * Our website is renewed with [Just the Docs](https://github.com/just-the-docs/just-the-docs) theme.
 It is more responsive, detailed and ordered now.
-* A new article **"[Morphological and optical characterizations of different ZnO nanostructures grown by mist-CVD](https://doi.org/10.1016/j.jlumin.2022.119158)"** is published in J. Lumin.
+* A new article "[Morphological and optical characterizations of different ZnO nanostructures grown by mist-CVD](https://doi.org/10.1016/j.jlumin.2022.119158)" is published in J. Lumin.

 ### July 2022